ramblingbiped/simple-site-monitor/README.md

-# simple-network-manager
+# simple-site-monitor
-A simple network manager for checking whether a host is online/available.
+A simple website monitor for checking whether a host is online/available and tracking any downtime.
 (Written in BASH)